CNES/demcompare/readme.md

 #### ROI definition

-The processed Region of interest (ROI) is either defined by
+The processed Region of interest (ROI) is either defined by:

-    * the image coordinates (x,y) of its top-left corner, and its dimensions (w, h) in pixels as a python dictionary with 'x', 'y', 'w' and 'h' keys
+    the image coordinates (x,y) of its top-left corner, and its dimensions (w, h) in pixels as a python dictionary with 'x', 'y', 'w' and 'h' keys
-    * or the geographical coordinates of the projected image as tuple with (left, right, bottom, top) coordinates
+    or the geographical coordinates of the projected image as tuple with (left, right, bottom, top) coordinates

 In anyway, this is four numbers that ought to be given in the `json` configuration file.